2shortplanks/apex/man/apex.1.md

 **--includes**, **--no-includes**
 :   Enable or disable file inclusion.
 Enabled by default in unified mode.

+**--transforms**, **--no-transforms**
+::   Enable or disable metadata variable transforms (`[%key:transform]`).
+When enabled, metadata values can be transformed (case conversion, string manipulation, regex replacement, date formatting, etc.) when inserted into the document.
+Enabled by default in unified mode.

 **--meta-file** *FILE*
 :   Load metadata from an external file.
 Auto-detects format: YAML (starts with `---`), MultiMarkdown (key: value pairs), or Pandoc (starts with `%`).
 Metadata from the file is merged with document metadata, with document metadata taking precedence.
 Metadata can also control command-line options (see METADATA CONTROL OF OPTIONS below).